 Here are 3 quick tactics to increase your website speed:

-Image optimization is the process of reducing the image file size, it can be done using either a script or plugin, which in turn increases the page loading speed.
+Image optimization is the process of reducing the image file size; it can be done using either a script or plugin, increasing the page loading speed.
 Also, The two most commonly used methods are Lossy and lossless compression.
-The goal here is to identify the right balance between acceptable quality and the lowest file size.
+The goal is to identify the right balance between acceptable quality and the smallest file size.

 How To Optimize Images for stellar Web and Performance?

 The two primary factors to keep an eye on are file format and the type of compression you use.
 As a matter of fact, You can reduce your image size by as much as 4 times by choosing the correct compression type and format.

 There are many file types you can use; however, Choosing the correct file type plays a vital role in the image optimization process.